joergschwarzwaelder/hhc2020/Objective-11/Naughty-Nice List with Blockchain Investigation.md

 > 163170 03 b9 ef 95 99 **1b** 5b 49 9f 86 dc 85 39 85 90 99

 Basically for tampering the PDF document it would also have been possible to use the position in the previous 64 byte block as entangled value.
-Unfortunately this position holds the lowest byte of the length field for the PDF document, so changing *only* this value would destroy the Blockchain.
+Unfortunately this position holds the lowest byte of the length field for the PDF document, so changing *only* this value (as an entangled value) would destroy the Blockchain.

 The original and reverted files can be found in the below table.
 In addition the [hex dump diff](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-11/blockchain-naughty-nice-diff.dump) is provided.